 Threatened abortion is a diagnosis that is made during the first 20 weeks of pregnancy.
-Vaginal bleeding could suggest an increased risk of
+While some women have vaginal bleeding in the first 3 months of pregnancy, bleeding and symptoms that could suggest an increased risk of

 Early-pregnancy bleeding can originate from the uterus, cervix, vagina, or the external genital area.

 In many cases, the cause of the bleeding is due to a minor condition that requires no treatment.
-But if you have
+If you have

 vaginal bleeding during your pregnancy, especially if you also have abdominal pain, you should contact your doctor.

 Possible causes of bleeding include:

 Factors that may increase your risk of threatened abortion include: